WorkingC/artix-dinit-cinnamon-reference/installation-and-post-install.md

 # Press q to exit the less viewer.
 ```
 ## A list of recommended apps
 These commands are written out in such a way that you can copy-paste (Shift+Ctrl+V in gnome-terminal) the line after the | to quickly begin an install.
+If you're reading this you probably *don't* know, don't blindly trust commands you see and copy and paste them.

 The following have Linux versions:
 ```